As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 Pick up the magazines for your industry and see what the hot topics are right now.
 Offer your own commentary on the subjects.

 I love using Buffer.
-I take one day a week to add a week’s worth of social media updates to my Buffer, and then I sprinkle in updates when I can on top of it.
+I take one day a week to add a week’s worth of social media updates to my Buffer, and then I sprinkle in additional updates when I can.

 But, each week, I also look back on the updates that have been most successful.
 I can see what my followers care about and expand on those topics with new content.